A data warehouse built for the cloud

 Snowflake offers a cloud database and related tools to help developers create robust, secure, and scalable data warehouses.
 See Snowflake's Key Concepts & Architecture.

 You'll only need to connect your account once in Pipedream.
-You can use this account to run queries against Snowflake, insert data, and more.
+You can connect this account to multiple workflows to run queries against Snowflake, insert data, and more.

 Learn more at Pipedream University.